Rocket Italian Review (2023): I Tested The Course Thoroughly

 Additional features that are part of the Rocket Italian package

-For this Rocket Italian review, there are 3 useful additions to the Rocket Italian course content worth mentioning here.
+For this Rocket Italian review, there are 3 useful additions to the course content worth mentioning here.

 There’s a great little extrinsic motivator built into the course that enables you to compete with other members and aim for ‘study streaks’.

 As you complete lessons and modules, as well as other course tasks, you receive points which move you up the ladder.
 You get awarded titles (similar to Duolingo or Babbel) for reaching certain levels.